Basecamp Review

 Connecting Basecamp to other services is relatively straightforward and should pose no problems.
 Once an external platform is connected, you’ll see the icon — or door, as Basecamp calls it — on your project’s home page.

 Automations are sadly lacking.
-You can set up recurring tasks and automatic check-ins, which create recurring questions for team members when they log in, but that’s it.
+You can set up recurring tasks (repeating to-dos) and automatic check-ins, which create recurring questions for team members when they log in, but that’s it.
 Basecamp is very underwhelming in this regard.
 We are glad there are options for integrations that can help with automations; it’s just a shame that there aren’t more native options.

 Reporting and Time Tracking Tools